KULeuven-MICAS/zigzag/lab4/README.md

 - `adcs`: ADCs ((Analog-to-Digital Converters) for converting analog results to digital signals.
 - `mults`: multipliers required by the MAC (Multiply-Accumulate) operations.
 - `adders_regular`: regular adder trees required by the MAC operations (inputs with the same place value).
-- `adders_pv`: special adder trees for summing inputs across different place values.
+- `adders_pv`: adder trees for summing inputs across different place values.
 - `accumulators`: accumulation logics and accumulation registers for storing partial-sums.

 Additionally, the following components appear only in the energy cost breakdown:

-- `local_bl_precharging`: Energy consumed by precharging local bitlines within each cell group.
+- `local_bl_precharging`: energy consumed by precharging local bitlines within each cell group.
 Automatically calculated when multiple values share a cell group.
-- `analog_bl_addition`: Energy consumed by analog addition on bitlines.
+- `analog_bl_addition`: energy consumed by analog addition on bitlines.

 ## Questions & Answers